Skip to content

 What is social phobia?

-Most people feel nervous in certain social situations, such as at a job interview, a high school reunion or giving a speech.
-Most of us worry about what we’re going to say, do or even wear during events like these.
+Social phobia, also called social anxiety disorder, is a fear of being judged by others during social situations.
+This includes, work, parties, family gatherings, etc. Most people feel nervous in certain social situations, such as at a job interview or when giving a speech.
+Most of us worry about what we’re going to say, do, or wear during events like these.
 These situations often become easier with some experience.
-However, for people who have social phobia (also called social anxiety disorder), these events and other social situations can be very frightening and disabling.
+However, for people who have social phobia these situations can be frightening and unbearable.

 SYMPTOMS